aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 bash <(wget -qO- -o /dev/null https://raw.githubusercontent.com/aderusha/HASwitchPlate/master/Home_Assistant/deployhasp.sh)
 ```

 You will be prompted for a device name and the script will do the rest.
-Once it completes, restart your Home Assistant service to apply changes (`Configuration` > `General` > `Server Management` > `RESTART`) and then continue to the [First time setup](#first-time-setup) section below to initialize your environment.
+Once it completes, restart your Home Assistant service to apply changes (`Configuration` > `Server Controls` > `Server management` > `RESTART`) and then continue to the [First time setup](#first-time-setup) section below to initialize your environment.

 ---